Powering nonprofit collaborations.

 Meet Our Team

-Our staff, Advisory Committee and Guides anchor the support process with many years of experience in community and nonprofit work.
-We’re also actively seeking new advisors, guides, and consultants for incoming collaboration projects.
+Our Advisory Committee, Staff, and Guides anchor the support process with many years of experience in community and nonprofit work.
+We’re also actively seeking new consultants for incoming collaboration projects.